Independence of $\ell$ for the supports in the Decomposition Theorem: Introduction

 \begin{anitem} For the perverse $t$-structure on $k$-Artin stacks (always assumed of finite presentation), see \cite{LO3}; for the $L$-functions of $\bb F_q$-Artin stacks, see \cite[Definition 4.1]{Sun1}.
-The other notions then all generalize without much difficulty to Artin stacks. \end{anitem} \end{blank}
+The other notions above then all generalize without much difficulty to Artin stacks. \end{anitem} \end{blank}

 \textbf{Acknowledgement.} I would like to thank Ofer Gabber, Martin Olsson and Weizhe Zheng for helpful discussions.
 In particular, Weizhe Zheng showed me how to generalize the result to algebraic stacks.
+The referees pointed out some mistakes in early versions, and gave valuable comments helping to improve the readability of the article greatly; in particular, the necessity of proving a \v{C}ebotarev density theorem for Weil sheaves (Lemma \ref{L-Chebotarev}) was pointed out by one of the referees.
+I appreciate them all.
 Part of this work was done during the stay in Universit\'e Paris-Sud (UMR 8628), supported by ANR grant G-FIB, and in IH\'ES.
-This work is partially supported by China NSF grant (11531007).
+This work is also partially supported by China NSF grant (11531007).